-In this call recording, Simon Quick CIO, Christopher Moore, Head of Investment Research, Wayne Yi, and Head of Financial Planning, Bill Lalor, discuss the market downturn in light of the coronavirus.
+In this call recording, Simon Quick CIO, Christopher Moore, Head of Investments, Wayne Yi, and Head of Financial Planning, Bill Lalor, discuss the market downturn in light of the coronavirus.
 As referenced during the call, please be sure to read our first quarter market newsletter!
 Please feel free to reach out to us with any additional questions.

 The below transcript was produced using a transcription software and may not be verbatim.
 Please refer to the video recording for exact phrasing or increased clarity.

 Darcy O'Brien: [00:00:00] Good afternoon.
 And thank you for joining us for today's live call weathering the coronavirus market downturn.
 My name is Darcy O'Brien and I am the chief marketing officer at Simon Quick, and I will be moderating today's discussion.
 I would like to personally, thank you for joining us on the call today.
 I would also like to mention that there is a visual component to this call.

 So, if you have access to a screen, go ahead and click on the Zoom link, which will allow you to see my video and some slides with useful information.
 If you can believe it.
 This is the eighth live call we have hosted since the outset of the coronavirus.
 While initially our hope was to ease investor concerns.